Nursery R & V 2025 - 2026

 Reminders:

-As the weather is changeable please also make sure with improving weather you are sending appropriate sunny weather items e.g. sun hat, water bottles and applying sun cream to your child in the morning when required.
+As the weather is changeable please also make sure with you are sending appropriate colder weather items e.g. hats, gloves, mittens ….

 Please remember to send in a pair of Wellington boots for your child.
 We play outside in all weathers and the children really do love to splash in muddy puddles.